Frequently Asked Questions

 produce significant overall cooling.
 In most instances, ice cold water will

-actually reduce the cooling process since it takes longer for ice cold air to
+actually reduce the cooling process since it takes longer for ice cold water to

 evaporate.
 So even though you may notice cold air